leycec/vimrc/README.md

 ### IDE-in-a-CLI

-Our dotfiles feature a [NeoBundle](https://github.com/Shougo/neobundle.vim)-managed suite of bundles (third-party Vim plugins typically hosted on Github) optimizing Vim into a command-line IDE.
+Our dotfiles feature a [NeoBundle](https://github.com/Shougo/neobundle.vim)-managed suite of bundles<sup>1</sup> optimizing Vim into a command-line IDE.
 For efficiency, most bundles are loaded lazily (just-in-time) rather than at startup (all-at-once).
 For simplicity, *all* bundles are automatically installed in a platform-specific manner on the first startup.

+<sup>1.
+Bundles are third-party Vim plugins managed by a [Pathogen](https://github.com/tpope/vim-pathogen)-like... third-party Vim plugin.
+Typically hosted on Github, as Odin intended.</sup>

 Prominent bundles include: